luckypocky/furima-35021/README.md

 ### Association

-- belongs_to :users
+- belongs_to :user
-- belongs_to :purchases
+- belongs_to :purchase